 In connection with the Causley Festival of Arts & Literature this summer, The Charles Causley Trust is looking for students to fire up their imagination and show us what they think they might see if they looked through those famous horn-rimmed spectacles.

 So if you are 18 or under, whether it’s Timothy Winters, Figgie Hobbins or Launceston Castle, let Causley’s poems inspire you to create a poster for us.

 Charles Causley was one of the finest poets of the twentieth century.
 He lived in Launceston for almost all of his life and was very inspired by the people, places and legends of his native Cornwall.

 We would love for students to create a piece of artwork for us using the same inspiration that gave the world such wonderful poems as The Seasons in North Cornwall and Figgie Hobbin.

 The poster must contain the name of The Charles Causley Trust and our website address www.causleytrust.org.

 Whether reflecting the beauty of Cornwall’s countryside, towns or villages, or its rich folklore, we will be looking for an image that will reflect Charles’s love of his home county.

-The competition will be active from the 25th July and run until the 22nd October, with winners being announced on 1st November and being used to promote the Charles Causley Trust.
-Entries should be sent to firstname.lastname@example.org
+The competition will be active from the 25th July and run until the 14th of November, with winners being announced on 1st December and being used to promote the Charles Causley Trust.
+Entries should be sent to firstname.lastname@example.org.

 This is a wonderful opportunity for children to be inspired by a local poet who gained international renown.
 We hope to feed their imagination and build an appreciation of Cornwall’s rich cultural heritage.
 As Charles once said, “If I didn’t write poetry I think I’d explode” and we hope to see the same passion coming through in the children’s posters.